Islamic Community in Bosnia and Herzegovina

 The Islamic Community of Bosnia and Herzegovina (Islamska zajednica Bosne i Hercegovine, IZ BiH) is a religious organisation of Muslims in Bosnia and Herzegovina.
-It is also recognised as the highest representative body of Muslims in the region, especially in Serbia (Sandžak), Croatia, Slovenia, Montenegro, Hungary and Bosniak diaspora.
+It is also recognised as the highest representative body of Muslims in the region, especially in Serbia, Croatia, Slovenia, Montenegro, Hungary and Bosniak diaspora.

 It was established in Sarajevo in 1882 by Austria-Hungary, to have a controlled Islamic Community in Bosnia and Herzegovina after the Ottoman Empire lost control over Bosnia and Herzegovina in 1878.
-The headquarter of the community is in Sarajevo and the current leader, titled Grand Mufti, is Husein Kavazović.
+The headquarter of the community is in Sarajevo and the current leader (Grand Mufti), titled Reis-ul-ulema, is Husein Kavazović.

 History

 Organisational structure of the Islamic Community in Bosnia and Herzegovina.